-Receivables from federal agencies of approximately \$40.5 million as of June 30, 2022, consist primarily of amounts to be received from FEMA and the Department of Housing (CDBG Program) as reimbursement for expenses incurred by the Authority for disaster recovery costs, following the state of emergency declaration made by the president of the United State of America for Puerto Rico after the extreme damages caused by the 2017 Hurricanes.
-These receivables also include costs incurred for projects to be reimbursed with State Revolving Funds.
-Management expects this receivable to be collected, therefore the balance has not been reserved.
+Receivables from federal agencies of approximately \$54.5 million as of June 30, 2023, consist primarily of amounts to be received from FEMA and the Department of Housing (CDBG Program) as reimbursement for costs incurred by the Authority mostly for disaster recovery efforts, such as the 2017 Hurricanes and Hurricane Fiona in 2022.
+Managements expects this receivable to be collected; therefore the balance has not been reserved.